Slow Cooker Apple Chicken (5-Ingredients!)

 Instructions

-- Place the chicken on top of the onion and apple mixture.
-Pour over ½ cup apple cider.
-Cover and cook on high for 4 hours or low for 6, or until the chicken very tender and cooked through.
+- Nestle the chicken into the onion and apple mixture.
+Cover and cook on high for 3-5 hours or low for 5-7, or until the chicken very tender and cooked through.

-Quick Apple Slaw
+Apple Slaw (Optional)

 Whaaa!?
 Why have I never thought to add apples to my crockpot chicken?
 Why is this not on a plate in front of me right now?
 These are just some of the questions I have.
 One thing I do know is that this looks AH-MAZING.